Electrification, Energy Decentralization, the Power Grid, and how do they affect our Cost of Energy

 Short answer: we’re still not 100% using renewables as yet.

 Are you sure?

-Our still popular ICE cars are getting fuel from a petrol station, directly from an Oil Field.
+Our still popular ICE cars are getting fuel from a petrol station, not directly from an Oil Field.

 Oil -> transport -> refinery to petrol -> transport -> petrol station -> our ICE cars